 Centreville is a very small town located in the state of Mississippi.
 With a population of 1,560 people and two constituent neighborhoods, Centreville is the 137th largest community in Mississippi.

-When you are in Centreville, you'll notice that it is more blue-collar than most other communities in America.
-38.49% of Centreville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Centreville is a blue-collar town, with 38.49% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Centreville is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Centreville who work in law enforcement and fire fighting (13.24%), sales jobs (10.39%), and management occupations (6.52%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Centreville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Centreville has few renters and college students.
 But the biggest reason it is quieter in Centreville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Centreville may be for you.

-Being a small town, Centreville does not have a public transit system used by locals to get to and from work.
+Centreville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Centreville with college degrees is slightly lower than the national average of 21.84% for all communities.
 16.21% of adults in Centreville have a bachelor's degree or advanced degree.